search icon

 LLCs were created largely with small businesses in mind.
 Small companies tend to have a small number of owners, and those owners usually want to share in the decision-making and play an active role in the day-to-day operations of the business.
 They don’t need a big, separate system of management like a corporation’s board of directors.
 All LLC members have a vote in making financial and legal decisions for the company.

-Most LLC owners use this management structure, and, if you don’t specify otherwise, most states will assign you member-management by default.
+Most LLC owners use this management structure, and, if they don’t specify otherwise, most states will assign member-management by default.
 But there are reasons why a business might prefer to use manager-management.

 Manager-Managed LLC

 Being manager-managed simply means that the owners of the LLC appoint one or more persons to run the company.
 This could mean designating one or more members to be managers, hiring manager(s) from outside the LLC ownership, or both.
-See manager-managed definition.
+See the manager-managed definition guide for more detailed information.

 One situation in which manager-management might be preferable is when some LLC owners want to be investors in the LLC with a more passive role and don’t want to participate in the ongoing decisions, participate in day-to-day management, and daily work involved in the business.

-As an example, say you have a family business with you, your sister Tina, and your Uncle Frank.
-Uncle Frank likes the business idea and wants to put up the majority of the startup capital, but he has other interests and doesn’t really want to mind the store, do inventory, make management decisions about the company, etc. He trusts you and Tina to handle that.
-And, it’s just as well, since your faith in Uncle Frank’s decision-making abilities has waned ever since you let him pick out the drapes for the front room.
+As an example, say someone has a family business they share with their sister, Tina, and their uncle, Frank.
+Uncle Frank likes the business idea and wants to put up the majority of the startup capital, but he has other interests and doesn’t really want to mind the store, do inventory, make management decisions about the company, and so on.
+He trusts Tina and her brother to handle that.
+And, it’s just as well, since Tina and her brother’s faith in Uncle Frank’s decision-making abilities has waned ever since they let him pick out the drapes for the front room.

-In this case, you could designate Tina or yourself to be the managing member of the LLC.
+In this case, the business owner could designate their sister, Tina, or themselves (or both) to be the managing member of the LLC.
 Uncle Frank wouldn’t have management authority, but he’d still maintain his ownership percentage of the LLC.

 LLC Management Options